olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

 Notes:

-If you're unable to to flash due to readout protection, perform the following steps after connecting to the device
+If you are unable to to flash due to readout protection, perform the following steps after connecting to the device:
 - From the menu on the left select the OB (Option Bytes) tile
 - From the Read Out Protection section, change to AA, select Apply
     - This will erase the current firmware